ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 'hydrology-only' (no changes to parameters or input data):

-- **This is essential**: Create a new output folder: `/ve_example/HydroDefault_out/`. the Virtual Ecosystem output files have fixed names and cannot be overwritten; if they already exist in your output directory, the model will crash.
+- **This is essential**: Create a new output folder: `/ve_example/HydroDefault_out/`.
+  The Virtual Ecosystem output files have fixed names and cannot be overwritten; if they already exist in your output directory, the model will crash.
 - Navigate to the `/ve_example/out/` folder.
 - Copy the `ve_full_model_configuration.toml` file and rename it, for example to